 Do you take insurance, and how does that work?

-I am currently accepting Aetna insurance.
-If you do not have Aetna insurance, I am able to provide you with a invoice to submit to your insurance carrier as an out-of-network provider for reimbursement of services.
+I currently do not accept insurance at this time.
+However, I am able to provide you with a invoice to submit to your insurance carrier as an out-of-network provider for possible reimbursement of services.
 Please check with your insurance carrier to inquire about mental health coverage and possible reimbursement as some carriers do not offer reimbursement for out-of-network providers.
 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

 What are my mental health benefits?